RavenInAWillowTree/CanvasBot/README.md

 ### CanvasManager <a name="cvs-manager"></a>

 The main backend of CanvasBot.
 Allows you to change settings and config data on-the-fly in the Discord client.
-In the future, you will be able to add and remove extensions this way, with automatic `config.json` updates.
+In the future, you will be able to add and remove extensions this way, with automatic config updates.

 > [!NOTE]
 > This extension is required, and therefor cannot be disabled.